mattermost/docs/source/onboard/advanced-permissions.rst

  <p class="mm-label-note">Also available in legacy Mattermost Enterprise Edition E10 or E20</p>

-On systems with multiple `Mattermost teams </collaborate/organize-using-teams.html#single-team-versus-multiple-teams>`__, each team may operate and collaborate in a unique way.
+On systems with multiple :ref:`Mattermost teams <collaborate/organize-using-teams:single team versus multiple teams>`, each team may operate and collaborate in a unique way.
 Team Override Schemes give Admins the flexibility to tailor permissions to the needs of each team.

 When you use this permission scheme: